mauriceconsult/lms/docs-site/docs/overview.md

-id: overviewtitle: InstaSkul Documentation Overviewdescription: Documentation for InstaSkul, a transformative LMS for underpaid intellectualssidebar_label: Overview
+id: overviewtitle: InstaSkul Documentation Overviewdescription: Documentation for InstaSkul, a transformative LMS for intellectualssidebar_label: Overview
 InstaSkul Documentation Overview
-Welcome to InstaSkul, a transformative knowledge-sharing ecosystem empowering underpaid intellectuals in Engineering, Arts, Social Sciences, Natural Sciences, Business, Health, and Sports to share their expertise with global learners.
+Welcome to InstaSkul, a transformative knowledge-sharing ecosystem empowering intellectuals in Engineering, Arts, Social Sciences, Natural Sciences, Business, Health, and Sports to share their expertise with global learners.
 Our open-source Learning Management System (LMS), built with Next.js 15, React, TypeScript, Prisma, Clerk, Mux, and MoMo, democratizes education for street-level professionals and average internet seekers.
 Purpose
 This documentation provides resources for: